-As we continue to gain a deeper understanding of how the spread of COVID-19 is affecting our community and our country, we are moving quickly to respond to changing circumstances.
-We are in the process of rescheduling the following events, based on availability of artists and dates.
+As we continue to gain a deeper understanding of how the spread of COVID-19 is affecting our community and our country, we are moving quickly to respond to changing circumstances in accordance with local and state regulations and with our desire to keep our musicians, staff and patrons safe.
+We will be updating our concert calendar as new information develops.
+Please see the latest concert updates below.

 The following concerts have been rescheduled: